 Or was it?
 Most people’s percent body fat has risen, dangerously so in many cases.
 Many more people have pre-diabetes, full blown diabetes, and heart disease.
 Hypertension and stoke incidence has risen, with the salt added to foods exacerbating that problem.
 Cancers have increased in frequency.
 More people are developing Alzheimer’s disease and other dementias late in life.
 Food allergy incidence has dramatically increased.
 Some of that might be due to the dangerous changes made to gluten precursors in wheat, but Dr. Richard Johnson says the uric acid produced by the liver’s metabolism of fructose makes the digestive tract more permeable, allowing food molecules into the bloodstream, causing an immune response that can become an allergy.
 Autism spectrum disorder is more common, as is Attention Deficit Disorder.
 Incidence of depression and other serious behavioral disorders has soared.
 We are told to exercise, but it doesn’t seem to do much good.
 The causes of these diseases are discussed in the Bad section of the website.
 They are all either clearly due to toxic high sugar diets, or have a strong potential link.
 From the movie Fed Up, I also realized that the Dietary Guidelines essentially mandated the expansion of the processed food industry–manufactured food.
 Removing fat from food and replacing it with sugar and salt is an industrial process, resulting in products that have may little to do with their agricultural sources.
 Looking at the Center for Disease Control’s Deaths and Mortality page, there were almost 2.6 million deaths in the U.S. in 2013.
 Close to 1.5 million of those deaths were due to heart disease, stroke, diabetes, Alzheimer’s disease, and cancer, diseases likely caused by high sugar diets.

 Driven by the public policy requirements, which have also become embedded in legislation, we’ve developed a government-funded infrastructure designed to conduct programs of education, research, and food production support that reinforces this unhealthy paradigm.
 This is unlikely to change until a critical mass of our population challenges the poor diet recommendations.
 That certainly means science, medicine, and public health professionals, but any of us can look at the evidence and form our own opinions.
 Anyone can try the healthy low carbohydrate/sugar, high fat diet I discuss in How To and see the results first hand.
 I was just as guilty as most of vaguely buying into the low fat, high carb dogma for decades until I read about newer paradigms and mechanisms in Gary Taubes “Why We Get Fat.”
-I showed the evidence to my M.D. wife, my Ph.D. father, schoolteacher mother, some Ph.D. psychologist friends, some athlete friends, and many others.
+I showed the evidence to my M.D. wife, my Ph.D. father, my former schoolteacher mother, some Ph.D. psychologist friends, some athlete friends, and many others.
 It was new information to all of us.
 Then I saw changes in people I knew that I couldn’t explain when they adopted a low carb diet.
 That really increased my interest in understanding what was happening to their bodies and brains.
 Mine, too, once I made the change.
-Looking around, we still see the old, incorrect paradigms dominant.
-We have a ways to go to reach a critical mass of understanding, and a shift in policy.
-More and more people are challenging the paradigm and speaking out, as well as developing programs to teach healthy nutrition.
+Looking around, we still see the old, incorrect paradigms are dominant.
+We need to reach a critical mass of understanding of implications of the emerging science of human nutrition biology, and a shift in policy.
+Fortunately, more and more people are challenging the paradigm and speaking out, as well as developing programs to teach healthy nutrition.